What do we mean by training delivery methods?

 Modern training delivery methods offer solutions to these challenges.

-On job training methods
+On job training delivery methods

 Increasingly, both employers and individuals are using digital learning platforms and purchasing digital course subscriptions that enable them to learn what they want, when they want; via website content, video training, eLearning, micro-learning and content-rich mobile learning apps.